PabMM/SDM-ANN/README.md

 ## 3. **Install Dependencies:**
-In order to use the repository, you must install the python libraries in the script `requirements.txt`.
+- In order to use the repository, you must install the python libraries in the script `requirements.txt`.
 You can do this with
 ```bash
 pip install -r requirements.txt (optionally you can use pip3)
 ```

+- You must also install [SIMSIDES](http://www2.imse-cnm.csic.es/simsides/) in order to perform behavioral simulations.

 ## 4. **Python configuration in MATLAB**